 Voluntarily provided information

-Information is voluntarily provided to the OSC if a whistleblower or their lawyer provides that information before receiving a request (by summons or otherwise) from the OSC, another securities regulator, a self-regulatory organization (such as the Investment Industry Regulatory Organization of Canada or the Mutual Fund Dealers Association), or a law enforcement agency.
+Information is voluntarily provided to the OSC if you or your lawyer submit it before receiving a request (by summons or otherwise) from the OSC, another securities regulator, a self-regulatory organization (such as IIROC or the MFDA), or a law enforcement agency.

-Information is not considered to be voluntarily reported if it is provided in connection with a whistleblower's pre-existing reporting obligations.
+Information is not considered to be voluntarily reported if it is provided in connection with your pre-existing reporting obligations.

-Information ineligible for a whistleblower award includes information that is misleading, untrue, speculative, non-specific, publicly known, or subject to solicitor-client privilege.
+Ineligible information includes tips that are misleading, untrue, speculative, non-specific, publicly known, illegally obtained, or subject to solicitor-client privilege.
 Some examples of information that would generally be ineligible for an award include:

-- From allegations made by a third-party in another forum, for example, court filings, unless the whistleblower is the source of that information; or
+- Information from allegations made by a third-party in another forum, for example, court filings, unless the whistleblower is the source of that information

-- Illegal action by any means that violates applicable criminal law.
+- Information obtained by any means that violates criminal law.

 Internal reporting of information

-Whistleblowers who report internally must also submit a Whistleblower Submission Form to the OSC's Office of the Whistleblower within 120 days of their internal report to be eligible for an award.
+Whistleblowers who report internally must also submit a Whistleblower Submission Form to us within 120 days of their internal reporting to be eligible for an award.

-Employees, former employees, suppliers, contractors, clients, and anyone else that has voluntarily provided high quality, original information may be eligible for an award.
+Employees, former employees, suppliers, contractors, clients, and others may be eligible for an award.

 Businesses and organizations cannot be whistleblowers.

-Individuals with roles in compliance, investigation, or audit functions; including in-house counsel, officers, members of the board of directors, chief compliance officers, and auditors are generally not eligible for an award.
-However, they may be eligible for an award if they meet one of the conditions outlined in Section 15(2) of OSC Policy 15-601.
-For example, these individuals who reported the misconduct internally may be eligible for an award provided that they waited at least 120 days before submitting a report to the OSC's Office of the Whistleblower.
+Individuals with roles in compliance, investigation, or audit functions (including, officers, members of the board of directors, chief compliance officers, and auditors) are generally not eligible for an award.
+However, these individuals may be eligible if they meet one of the conditions outlined in Section 15(2) of OSC Policy 15-601.

 Individual eligibility in anonymous submissions